Image Formats¶

 Comparison between JPEG and PNG formats¶

-In the following images we can see the differences and the usefulness of each of the image formats.
+In the following images we can check the differences and the usefulness of each of the image formats.

-When saving text or drawing images, it will always be better to use the PNG format, which will take up less size and give better quality.
+When saving text or drawing images, it will always be better to use the PNG format, which will take up less size and provide better quality.

-When it comes to saving photos, it will always be better to use the JPEG format, which will occupy less size while giving a similar quality.
-In reality, the quality of the JPEG format will be lower, but it will not be visible to the naked eye.
+When saving photographs, it will always be better to use the JPEG format, which will take up less size and provide similar quality.
+In reality, the quality of the JPEG format will be lower, but it will not be noticeable to the naked eye.

 Vector formats¶

-The formats of vector images are made up of vectors, which are mathematical instructions that are given to the browser or editing programs for these graphics so that they can be displayed.
+Vector image formats are composed of vectors, which are mathematical instructions that are given to the browser or editing programs for these graphics so that they can be displayed.
 These images can be scaled infinitely without losing resolution or quality.

-The PDF (Portable Document Format) standard is a file format designed to create electronic documents that can be easily viewed and printed on any device.
+The PDF (Portable Document Format) standard is a digital document storage format designed by Adobe so that it can be easily viewed and printed on any device.